EffectOrientedProgramming/book/Chapters/05_Failure.md

   getTemperature
 ```

-Without any failure handling, the program will not continue past the failed Effect.
+Unless we handle failure, the program ends here.
 For example, if we try to print something after trying to get the temperature,
   an unhandled failure will not allow the program to continue.